alexjvr1/Courses/R.session2_Tidyverse.md

 - Know how to tidy data

-- Know how to add and remove columns from data
+- Know what the five main verbs are in dplyr (Select, Filter, Arrange, Mutate, Summarise)

-- Know how to change column names
+- Know how to use the five dplyr verbs to manipulate your data

-- Know how to substitute data or text in columns
+- Know how to draw a basic plot using ggplot2

-- How to combine datasets together
+### Note:

-- How to filter data
+These notes should serve as starting point for learning about data wrangling and visualisation.
+Use the links in the "Extra" section below to learn more, and practice on your own datasets.